Australian dairy can only be successful if the entire industry works together. But this hasn’t always happened as well as it should.

 ADPF is committed to holding politicians, industry leaders and media to account, and communicating effectively to ensure the best possible outcomes for our members and the future of the dairy industry.

-The Australian Dairy Plan aims to drive a significant turnaround in the industry’s outlook via a range of bold initiatives targeting increased profitability, confidence and unity over the next five years and beyond.
+The Australian Dairy Plan aims to drive a significant turnaround in the industry’s outlook through a range of bold initiatives targeting increased profitability, confidence, and unity over the next five years and beyond.

 The Australian Dairy Plan promises to deliver on five key commitments:

-ADPF has a critical role to play in the delivery of Commitment 5 – restoring trust and transparency between farmers and processors to strengthen industry confidence.
+The Milk Value Portal was a key initiative to deliver on Commitment 5 of the Australian Dairy Plan, in restoring trust and transparency between farmers and processors to strengthen industry confidence.